-Second, I want to share the #1 lesson that I learned as I dealt with the loss of my first husband and the resulting debt that capped out just under $400,000.
-That’s an insane number, isn’t it? $400,000!!
+Today, I want to share the #1 lesson that I learned as I dealt with the loss of my first husband and the resulting debt that capped out just under $400,000.

 Imagine that tomorrow, you wake up and you realize the following:

-Not time to check out Facebook, or answer the phone, or deal with the kids while you’re trying to concentrate.
+Not time to check Instagram or send a text or deal with the kids while you’re trying to concentrate.

 Thinking time.
 Time alone.

 In my twenties, I didn’t do that, even though I was trained as an academic to think and ask probing questions.

 I paid a heavy price as a result.